7 Scriptures That Will Get You through Major Transition and Change

+These Bible verses about change can comfort and guide you.
 Whether single, married, or in any season, we’re all subject to change.
-And whatever season we’re in when change hits, these seven scriptures are packed with truths to help us weather the transition:
+And whatever season we’re in when change hits, these seven scriptures are packed with truths to help us weather the transition.

 1. "Jesus Christ is the same yesterday and today and forever."

 This Scripture reminds us that whatever else happens, Christ is constant.
 In fact, He is the only Constant.